Siddy212/iconic-es-de/README.md

 ## **Theme Customizations**

-The theme allows customizations to artwork without the need to edit the source XML.
+This theme allows customizations to artwork without the need to edit the source XML.
 This enables you to change the look of the theme and still retain any changes when the root theme is updated.

 ### Start Here
 - Make sure `Light (Custom Artwork)`, `Dark (Custom Artwork)`, or `Retro Gray (Custom Artwork)`  is selected from `Menu > UI Settings > Theme Variant`